GeodSoft logo GeodSoft

 Maximum Word Length Ratio

-Maximum word length ratio may be the most important single setting after minumum password length.
-The default is .66.
+Maximum word length ratio may be the most important single setting.
+The default is .66 for passwords of all lengths.
+It's the only setting that is the same for all password lengths.
 This results in the rejection of any password where a dictionary word or variation on a dictionary word is two thirds or more of the total length.
-The setting .67 is much weaker.
+The setting .67 is much weaker. for short passwords, and I personally would be uncomfortable for settings over .7 for even very long passwords.
 The default .66 limits 6 character passwords to one three letter word, 7 character passwords to a four letter word and 8 and 9 character passwords to five character words.
 Six, seven and eight character passwords must have at least three characters that are not part of a dictionary word.
 Nine character passwords need at least four non word characters. .66 will allow cat824 or batxzt but not boat11. .67 would allow boat11.
 There is no question that cat824 is a weak password but that is reflected by its 0 strength rating.

 Having to find three non word characters adds a significant computational overhead.
 If only letters are being examined the work load is increased by a factor of 17,565.
 If all 95 printable characters are being checked, the factor is 857,375.
 Depending on assumptions regarding character sets and word lengths used "cat824" is somewhat to many times stronger than "cat8rat". "cat8rat" is very much at the easy end of passwords made from two short words separated by a non letter based both on word frequency and password length.